 For the third consecutive year, Sam Houston State University has placed among the top colleges and universities for social mobility in U.S. News & World Report's annual rankings.
 SHSU moved up two spaces this year and was named #21 in Social Mobility out of the 434 colleges and universities evaluated.
-Online programs at SHSU have received consistently high rankings, including #2 in Best Online Master's in Criminal Justice Programs for Veterans, #3 in Best Online Master's in Criminal Justice Programs for Veterans, #10 in Best Online Master's in Computer Information Technology Programs for Veterans, and more.
+Online programs at SHSU have received consistently high rankings, including #2 in Best Online Master's in Criminal Justice Programs for Veterans, #3 in Best Online Master's in Criminal Justice Programs, #9 in Best Master's in Education Programs for Veterans, #10 in Best Online Master's in Computer Information Technology Programs for Veterans, and more.